The Community for Conscious Aging

 Date: Begins Wednesday, August 12, 2020 (the series will be held on the 2nd Wednesday of every month)

 RSVP: firstname.lastname@example.org (Participation in all workshops is not required.)

 If you are interested in the Men’s or Women’s Healing Circles at The Jung Center, they are now using Zoom Video Conferencing to connect.
 Zoom offers a free application to download, which allows both the audio and visual so that participants can see and hear one another.
 For more information on how to use Zoom, click HERE.
 Contact: Edward.HealingCircles@gmail.com or Becky.HealingCircles@gmail.com

 4. Adapting to the New Normal

 “Who Moved the Cheese?” a lab rat might ask if someone changed the location of his food in a maze he knows by heart.
-Join Jim Conlan in online discussion groups about the “new normal,” that universal part of aging we must learn to embrace—everything from adapting to retirement to losing loved ones and friends to having health concerns and mobility/sensory impairments to feeling forced to move in order to accommodate where we are in this second half of life.
+Join Jim Conlan in an online discussion group about the “New Normal,” that universal part of aging we must learn to embrace—everything from adapting to retirement to losing loved ones and friends to having health concerns and mobility/sensory impairments to feeling forced to move in order to accommodate where we are in this second half of life.

 And now there is the new reality of the coronavirus.
-These groups are a place to explore change together, share what responses have worked or haven’t worked in the past, and discuss approaches that will be helpful in the future as we navigate new challenges when there are unexpected twists and turns on life’s journey.
+This group is a place to explore change together, share what responses have worked or haven’t worked in the past and discuss approaches that will be helpful in the future as we navigate new challenges when there are unexpected twists and turns on life’s journey.

 5. Online Book Study at The Jung Center